DonaldET/DemoDev/README.md

 This example uses the motivation of finding the (say) top 10 scores of a complex game where several game attributes allow for unique ordering.
 We vary the number of inputs to scan and the size of the top set.
 Since 100 elements is a large list, that is our upper limit for this performance test.
 ##Build Information

   **** Count of Repository Development Files and Resources

  MAVEN POM files: 19

- Class Files    : 125
+ Class Files    : 0

- Archive Files  : 45
+ Archive Files  : 0

- WAR Files      : 1
+ WAR Files      : 0

  Java files     : 115

  Java lines     : 12396

+ Java Test lines: 3880

- XML files      : 99
+ XML files      : 43

 ##MAVEN Summary